-Bike shops are a time-honored business that can thrive in most local markets.
-Most cycling enthusiasts invest in their own bike shops, inevitably seeing it as the best way to monetise their passion.
+Bike shops are a time-honoured business that can thrive in most local markets.
+Most cycling enthusiasts invest in their bike shops, inevitably seeing it as the best way to monetise their passion.
 Here is a 2021 list of the best bike brands as chosen by Bikes Reviewed.

-So we have put together a few factors which will address many issues and turning your bike shop into the great business you always wanted it to be.
+So we have put together a few factors which will address many issues and turn your bike shop into the great business you always wanted it to be.

 Some Facts about Bike Shop Business in General